From BDEC to BDEC2

 Within BDEC2, the European HPC ecosystem is represented through the EXDCI-2 project.

 Building on the positive feedback from these previous editions, BDEC2 plans six additional international workshops, over a 2-year period (2018-20), to transition from a data-compute convergence paradigm to a digital continuum vision, taking into account the complete chain: from sensors/instruments through the network, and up to the cloud/HPC centres.
-The latest BDEC2 workshop was organised by the EXDCI-2 project in Poznań, Poland during the EuroHPC Summit Week 2019.
+In 2019, the BDEC2 workshop was organised by the EXDCI-2 project in Poznań, Poland during the EuroHPC Summit Week 2019.

 David Keyes presenting for the BDEC plenary at the EuroHPC Summit Week 2019 in Poznań